Git commands are divided into two categories:

 2. Plumbing: Low-level commands designed for scripts and automation (hash-object, update-index, write-tree).

 Think of it like a car: Porcelain is the steering wheel and pedals.
-Plumbing is the engine valves and fuel injection.
-You usually drive with the wheel, but to fix the engine, you need to understand the valves.
+Plumbing is the engine’s fuel injectors and transmission valves.
+You usually drive with the wheel, but when the engine seizes, you need to understand the valves.

 Building a Commit Manually